openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 Using ngraph::FunctionPass you need to override `run_on_function` method where you will write transformation code.
 Return value must be `true` if original function has changed during transformation otherwise it must be `false`.
 For transformation API please follow [Working with ngraph::Function] section.

+###2. ngraph::pass::GraphRewrite

-`2.` `ngraph::pass::GraphRewrite` is used for pattern based transformations.
+`ngraph::pass::GraphRewrite` is used for pattern based transformations.

 Template for GraphRewrite transformation class
 @snippet src/template_pattern_transformation.hpp graph_rewrite:template_transformation_hpp